 And this opposition is another new thing that most people receive when they first become believers.
 They find a new fight that they had not anticipated.
 Verses 23-24.
 "Now after many days were past, the Jews plotted to kill him.
 But their plot became known to Saul.
 And they watched the gates day and night to kill him."
 The opposition that you received at conversion may not have been as dramatic as this, but there is usually some kind of opposition that Satan stirs up to discourage a new believer.
 And we need to be aware of that, and be read to encourage them.

 These disciples did so.
 Verse 25 says, "Then the disciples took him by night and let him down through the wall in a large basket."
-One of the leaders that we ministered to in China once escaped by leaping over a wall when the PSB busted into their gathering.
+A church leader in China once escaped by leaping over a wall when the PSB busted into a church gathering.
 And the other believers helped to stall the police until he was able to get away.

 But whether the battle is visible or invisible, it is impossible for a new believer to avoid the battle field.
 When you left the kingdom of Satan and joined the kingdom of God, you instantly became an enemy of Satan.
 And here's the interesting thing: God is the one who by His grace puts you at enmity with Satan and Satan's seed.
 God does it.
 He's the one that makes this new fight.
 Turn with me to Genesis 3:15 to see that this has been the case right from the time of Adam and Eve.
 Satan had successfully gotten Adam and Eve to rebel against God.
 They run from God and hide, but God in His sovereign grace reaches out to them and makes all things new.
 And one of the new things he does is to produce a new fight; a new enmity.
 Genesis 3:15.
 Speaking to Satan, God says, "And I will put enmity between you and the woman and between your seed and her Seed; He shall bruise your head and you shall bruise His heel."
 Notice that God puts the enmity between the devil and the woman.
 Previously she had covenanted friendship with the serpent and followed his advice.
 She was the friend of Satan, and like the Pharisees she was the child of Satan.
 But now God is putting her into a new position of being an adversary to Satan.
 It is part and parcel of grace that we are ushered into a new battle.
 Every believer has it.